No inflation fears here: ARK's Wood says portfolio should triple in five years

 Lumber prices are down approximately 30% from their May 7 highs, while copper prices are down nearly 6% over the same time.

-"We know it's been a difficult time in the market for innovation strategies," she said.
-As a result, Wood has moved into what she called "opportunistic" investment plays such as special-purpose acquisition companies that have badly underperformed the benchmark S&P 500 (.SPX).
+“We know it’s been a difficult time in the market for innovation strategies,” she said.
+As a result, Wood has moved into what she called “opportunistic” investment plays such as special-purpose acquisition companies that have badly underperformed the benchmark S&P 500.

 Wood, whose ARK Innovation ETF was the top-performing actively managed U.S. equity fund tracked by Morningstar last year, has seen her performance stagnate along with the slowdown in growth stocks.
 Her flagship fund is down nearly 28% from its early February high.